 - 15.1 Everyone representing the Council has a duty to protect the information it holds, and access to personal data must be on a strict need to know basis.
 Personal data must not be disclosed without appropriate authorisation. - 15.2 The Council has an Information Governance Group which is accountable for ensuring compliance with this policy across the Council.
-The work of the group will be supported by the Corporate Management Team and the Audit Committee who have delegated responsibility for ensuring the Council's compliance to the DPA and GDPR.
-The group's membership consists of the DPO, the Information Governance Manager (Deputy DPO), Head of ICT and the Legal Services Manager. - 15.3 The Council will ensure that: - The DPO reports to the highest management level of the Council in respect of their duties as DPO, in this instance, this is the Corporate Management Team.
+The work of the group will be supported by the Corporate Management Team and the Audit Committee who have delegated responsibility for ensuring the Council's compliance to the DPA and UKGDPR.
+The group's primary membership consists of the DPO, the Information Governance Manager (Deputy DPO), ICT Service Delivery LeadHead of ICT and the Legal Services Manager.
+Hhowever other officers are also invited to attend, depending on the agenda. - 15.3 The Council will ensure that: - The DPO reports to the highest management level of the Council in respect of their duties as DPO, in this instance, this is the Corporate Management Teamand reports are submitted on a quarterly basis.